 The former gangster was found with “two sheets partially entwined around him,” as well as a length of wire.
 Up in his room, investigators found more wire tied to his radiator and leading out the window, where it had snapped.
 The officers assigned to watch him all claimed that they had been asleep when their prisoner evidently decided to make a desperate bid for freedom.

 The newspapers delighted in reporting the suspicious circumstances surrounding Reles’s death, with one reporting “the only law that got him was Newton’s law of gravity.”
 After an official inquiry was made in 1951, a grand jury ruled that the stool pigeon died during an escape attempt.

 However, there were a few problems with this theory; namely that Abe Reles’ body was found quite some distance from the wall he had supposedly been trying to scale.
 Lucky Luciano later stated that the policemen had been paid a whopping $50,000 to ensure they “picked [Reles] up and heaved him out the window.”
 After Reles’s death, the case against Anastasia was dropped, with the DA bemoaning that his “perfect case…went out the window with Reles.”
 The mob boss would walk free this time, but would eventually be brutally murdered himself in 1957.

 Next, read about the time that the FBI hired hitman Gregory Scarpa to threaten the KKK.
-Then, take a look at the work of photographer Letizia Battaglia, whose work takes you inside the bloody heart of the mafia.
+Then, check out these photos that capture life in the 1980s mafia.